df15h-moddable/df15h-ce-public/docs/es5/3_configure/tools/_deprecated/README.md

 # Deprecated

-- Nemesis : use Pandora
+- Nemesis : superseded by Pandora